 - Experience in the development and implementation of strategies, plans and project briefs.

-- Understanding of the principles and practices of community cultural development as well as the ability to implement those principles.
+- Experience in the practices of community cultural development and implementing those principles.

 - Demonstrated knowledge of theatre making processes, arts engagement and cultural practices including assessing and mitigating risk.